Toddrick Gotcher: Professional career

-After going undrafted in the 2016 NBA draft, Gotcher signed with Koroivos Amaliadas of the Greek Basket League.On December 12, 2016, he was voted as the Stoiximan.gr MVP of the week after having 29 points, 10 rebounds and 1 assist against Aries Trikala.
+After going undrafted in the 2016 NBA draft, Gotcher signed with Koroivos Amaliadas of the Greek Basket League.
+On December 12, 2016, he was voted as the Stoiximan.gr MVP of the week after having 29 points, 10 rebounds and 1 assist against Aries Trikala.
 He was also voted as the Stoiximan.gr MVP of the week after having 26 points, 6 rebounds and 2 assist against Apollon Patras.
 At the end of the full season, Gotcher went on to average 12.9 points, 5.8 rebounds, 2.2 assists, and 1.6 steals in 26 games for Koroivos.
 During the season, Gotcher scored in double figures 17 times, having also 4 double-double in points and rebounds.
 Gotcher total stats were 1st in Three-Pointers made, 3rd in Total Points, 4th in Steals, and 5th in Total Rebounds.

 On July 17, 2017, Gotcher joined Cholet of the French LNB Pro A.

 On August 19, 2019, he has signed with Beşiktaş Sompo Japan.

 On August 20, 2020, Gotcher joined MZT Skopje.
 In December of the same year, he left MZT and returned to Greece, joining Charilaos Trikoupis of the Greek Basket League.
 Gotcher averaged 18.8 points, 4.9 rebounds and 2.9 assists per game.

 On August 2, 2021, he signed a two-year deal with CSO Voluntari of the Liga Națională.
 On February 19, 2022, Voluntari won the Romanian Cup after a final in which Gotcher scored 18 points, 6 rebounds and 5 assists.

+On July 23, 2024, he signed with Górnik Wałbrzych of the Polish Basketball League (PLK).